oliveira-jo/solid-simple-example/README.md

-# SOLID Introduction
+# Introduction

-This week in my free time I sow a gay in Youtube talking about how SOLID pattern is very interested, so I decided to read about theory and see how this is put in practice.
+This week, in my free time, I watched a gay on Youtube talking about how the SOLID principles are very interested, so I decided to read about theory and see how they are applied in practive.

-As incredible as it may seem, I have been applying this patters in my codes for a long time, since when got a degree in college FACCAT, in 2014.
-I apply it but I didn’t know the real name of each one.
+As incredible as it may seem, I've been applying this patters in my code for a long time, since got my degree at FACCAT, in 2014.
+I was using them, but I didn't know the actual names of each one.

-So let see a little bit about each patter and apply them in a simple code example.
+So let`s take a look ate each pattern and apply them in a simple code example.

-## Learnins:
+## SOLID Principle:

 1. **Single Responsibility Principle (SRP):** A class should have only one reason to change, meaning it should only have one responsibility.
 2. **Open/Closed Principle (OCP):** Software entities (classes, modules, functions) should be open for extension but closed for modification.